ELKAMINA/42_ftcontainers/README.md

  > **equal** : Same as lexicographical_compare.
 Equal allow us to compare two ranges to see if they're equal or not.

- > enable_if : See point 7 on Global Glossary
+ > enable_if : See points 5/7 on Global Glossary

 # Vector container